Oxke/Matrix/README.md

 </table>

 ### License
-Matrix could be useful to count with Matrix, so to, for example, find the solution of a big system
+Matrix could be useful to count with Matrix so, for example, to find the solution of a big system
 <br>Copyright (C) 2018 Oxke

 This program is free software: you can redistribute it and/or modify